HPCesia/astral-halo/src/content/posts/manual.md

 ## Where to Place the Post Files

 Your post files should be placed in `src/content/posts/` directory.
-You can also create sub-directories to better organize your posts and assets.
+You need to create sub-directories if you want to use local assets.
 To automatically generate a new post file, run `pnpm new [draft|post] [title] [--dir]` in the terminal at the root of the project.

 ```
 src/content/posts/